Flutterando/modular/flutter_modular/README.md

 ), //use for change transition
 ```

-If you use transition in a module, all routes in that module will inherit this transition animation.
+If you specify a transition in a module, all routes within that module will inherit this transition animation.

 ### Custom transition animation route

-You can also use a custom transition animation by setting the Router parameters `transition` and `customTransition` with `TransitionType.custom` and your `CustomTransition`, respectively:
+You can also use a custom transition animation by setting the Router's `transition` and `customTransition` parameters respectively to `TransitionType.custom` and your `CustomTransition` instance:

 ```dart
 ModuleRoute('/product',